nickdesaulniers/historic/README.md

 var symbol = 'TSLA';

+// Note: months are zero indexed
+// start..end (inclusive)
+// no data for weekends
-// Note: months are zero indexed var start = new Date(2013, 7, 27);
+var start = new Date(2013, 7, 27);
 var end = new Date(2013, 7, 30);